 Smoking and Lung Cancer

 All forms of cancer are caused by a mutation that causes cells to grow out of control, forming masses and lesions that may eventually spread to other parts of the body.
 While the exact cause of this mutation is generally unknown, lung cancer has perhaps the most well-known risk factor: cigarette smoking.
-While lung cancer can occur in people who have not smoked and not all smokers will necessarily get lung cancer, smokers have a significantly higher risk of lung cancer depending on the amount and history of cigarette smoking.
+While lung cancer can occur in people who have not smoked and not all smokers will necessarily get lung cancer, smokers have a significantly higher risk of lung cancer depending on the amount and your history of being a cigarette smoker.
 A reported 80 percent of lung cancer deaths are believed to come as a result of smoking.
 That number increases for deaths related to small cell lung cancers.
 Secondhand smoke is believed to cause upwards of 7,000 deaths from lung cancer per year.

 Cigarette smoke contains a mix of toxic and carcinogenic (cancer-causing) chemicals, so when you breathe the smoke in, these cancer-causing chemicals quickly enter your bloodstream and carry them to the rest of your body.
 Changes to your lung tissue are almost instant as the smoke affects your lung health by damaging the cells that line your lungs.
 Some cigarettes even feature bronchodilators, which open up the tubes and airways in the lungs, potentially increasing the amount of harmful chemicals that get absorbed into your lung tissue.